Mere Husband Ki Biwi

 Mere Husband Ki Biwi, is a 2025 Indian Hindi-language romantic comedy film written and directed by Mudassar Aziz and produced by Vashu Bhagnani, Jackky Bhagnani and Deepshikha Deshmukh under their banner Pooja Entertainment.
 The film stars Arjun Kapoor, Bhumi Pednekar and Rakul Preet Singh in lead roles.
-The film was released on 21 February 2025.
+The film was released on 21 February 2025 and emerged as a commercial failure.
+It also marked Arjun Kapoor's final film role before his hiatus from acting.